 The free society’s government

 The raison d‘etre for the state is the protection of our life and liberty.
 Without a physical territory that is jointly defended by its citizens, human society is often racked by aggression from without, and anarchy from within.
-But the greatest enemy of life and liberty, throughout history, has been one’s own government.
-If not tightly controlled and restrained, the government becomes a tyranny, reducing our life and liberty.
-Today, in many ways, Indian government are tyrannies.
-Even life is not secure, leave alone liberty.
+To that extent, it is absolutely crucial to have an effective, strong government.
+But soon, if not tightly controlled and restrained, the government itself becomes the greatest enemy of life and liberty.
+Today, in many ways, Indian government do not perform their basic functions but have grown into tyrannies.
+Life is not secure, leave alone liberty.

 Limited government

-Citizens produce wealth while the government lives off their productive efforts.
-Having an intrusive government is therefore inconsistent with liberty.
-Such intrusive government also creates inefficiency, discourages achievement and can sometimes become cruel and tyrannical.
-We firmly believe in very strong but limited government.
-Strong, because it must perform its basic functions well.
-Limited, because it must do no more.
-Government failure arises from the tendency of power to corrupt, and for the tendency of politicians to be careless with other people’s money.
+While citizens must pay for an effective government – which provides great benefits to society – it must never be forgotten that citizens produce wealth while the government lives off their effort.
+Having an unnecessarily intrusive government is inconsistent with liberty and creates inefficiency and discourages achievement.
+A government must be very strong and perform its basic functions well.
+But it is crucial that a government be limited.
+Government failure – usually far more insidious than market failure – arises from the tendency of power to corrupt; for the tendency of politicians to be careless with other people’s money.

-The role of government is to set the framework of essential laws and rules (including enforcement) within which individuals and families can pursue their goals.
-In its laws and in its taxation, government should interfere with the freedom of the individual only to the extent it is consistent with a fair and open society.
-Thus the government should act as night watchman, performing only the first order functions (defence, police and justice), some second order functions (essential infrastructure, equality of opportunity).
-In any event, the government should not directly engage in business.
-And the state is not our nanny.
-It cannot mandate any moral vision on citizens.
-It must, as our servant, not preach to us.
+The government should set the framework (including enforcement) of essential laws and rules within which individuals and families can pursue their private goals.
+In its laws and taxation, government should interfere with individual freedom only to the extent it is necessary to maintain a just and open society.
+The government should be a night watchman, performing only first order functions (defence, police and justice) and some second order functions (essential infrastructure, equality of opportunity).
+In any event, the government should never directly engage in business.
+And the state should never become our nanny, and concern itself with any moral vision.
+It must, as our watchdog and servant, not preach to us.

+There is, however, a well-known trend (Wagner’s law) seen across the world, of governments to expand in size and scope.
+This is attributable to the tendency of busybodies, lobby groups and bureaucrats to expand their empires at taxpayer expense.
+To curtail this ceaseless growth, it is vital to review the justification for each government program every few years and test its ongoing relevance.
+Only regular pruning of the vine of government can prevent it from becoming a parasite that chokes the tree of the society from which it draws its juices.
+It is not enough to repeatedly restructure and downsize the government, it is crucial to do things more efficiently each time.
+We must demand a productivity dividend from government, with all its outputs being delivered cheaper and more effectively.

 Constitutional constraints on democracy